Sebastian-Webster/mysql-memory-server-nodejs/README.md

 - `socket: string`
 If on Windows, this is the name of the named pipe that MySQL is listening on.
 If not on Windows, this is the path to the socket that MySQL is listening on.
 - `xSocket: string`
 If on Windows, this is the name of the named pipe that the MySQL X Plugin is listening on.
 If not on Windows, this is the path that the MySQL X Plugin is listening on.
-If MySQL X is turned off, or ```options.xEnabled``` is set to "ON" and the X Plugin fails to initialise, this value will be an empty string.
+If ```options.xEnabled``` is set to "OFF", this value will be an empty string.
-- `mysql: {version: string, versionIsInstalledOnSystem: boolean, xPluginIsEnabled: boolean}` An object with three properties. ```version``` is the version of MySQL used to create the database. ```versionIsInstalledOnSystem``` will be true if the MySQL version used is already installed on the system and false if the version had to be downloaded from MySQL's CDN. ```xPluginIsEnabled``` will be true if ```options.xEnabled``` is set to "FORCE", will be false if ```options.xEnabled``` is set to "OFF", and if ```options.xEnabled``` is set to "ON", this value will be true if the plugin initialised successfully, otherwise this value will be false.
+- `mysql: {version: string, versionIsInstalledOnSystem: boolean, xPluginIsEnabled: boolean}` An object with three properties. ```version``` is the version of MySQL used to create the database. ```versionIsInstalledOnSystem``` will be true if the MySQL version used is already installed on the system and false if the version had to be downloaded from MySQL's CDN. ```xPluginIsEnabled``` will be true if ```options.xEnabled``` is set to "FORCE", and will be false if ```options.xEnabled``` is set to "OFF".
 - `stop: () => Promise<void>`
 The method to stop the database.
 The returned promise resolves when the database has successfully stopped.